 Being a sandwich generation caregiver can be fulfilling and bring you a lot of pleasure.
 But it can also be extremely challenging.
 With the added responsibilities and pressures of caring for both your parents and your kids, you may at times feel frustrated, overwhelmed or even depressed.

-Krajci: Research has shown that caregiving can have an impact on both your physical and mental health.
+Research has shown that caregiving can have an impact on both your physical and mental health.
 If you don't care for yourself (such as getting enough rest, exercising and doing activities you enjoy), you're heading down this road of potentially having negative consequences for your own health and well-being.

 And when you're not healthy, you can't help those other people in your life — your parents and kids.
 So look at it as, taking care of yourself will enable you to be the kind of caregiver you want and need to be.

-Krajci: One thing I always stress is that you don't have to be perfect and make huge changes right out of the gate.
+Don't put pressure on yourself to be perfect and make huge changes right out of the gate.
 Particularly if you're not used to taking care of yourself, a small step can have a huge impact.

 The more specific the goal, the more likely it is to happen.
 If you say, "This week, my goal is to take better care of myself," you might feel like there are a million things you could do to accomplish that goal.
 That can be overwhelming and prevent you from taking action.